 The cache of the website visitor already contains the exact Font Files and CSS assets requested by the stylesheet of the webpage.

-Privacy settings of their browser refuse consent by default.
+Privacy settings of the browser refuse consent by default.

-For the widespread use of Google Fonts there is likely a tie between those occurrences.
+This means that your site may render without the fonts you carefully selected.
 But there’s always a way to be GDPR Proof & serving your webpage correctly.

 Solutions which serves both you and GDPR